zeroluck/docs/sources/admin-guide/saml/outbound-saml.md

 ## Required attribute of website:

-Every organization has their own policy to release / share attributes with any IDP or SP.
-Gluu Server support and can be configured for standard or custom attribute.
-All can be done from Gluu Server oxTrust GUI.
+Every organization has their own policy to release/share attributes with any IDP or SP.
+The Gluu Server supports, and can be configured for standard or custom attributes.
+This can be done from the Gluu Server oxTrust GUI.

 ## SSO testing endpoint of website: